js13kGames/js13kBreakouts/Goodluck/README.md

 # js13kBreakout with Goodluck

 This project is based on [Goodluck](https://gdlck.com), a hackable template for creating small and fast browser games.

+## Live Demo

+* https://breakouts.js13kgames.com/Goodluck/play/

+## What is Goodluck?

+Goodluck is a template for creating small browser games which fit in a few kilobytes.
+It's designed for extreme hackability.

+### A template

 Goodluck is a bit unusual in that it's not a typical library; you don't import code from it to use in your project.
 Instead, Goodluck is a repository template — generate a new repository from it, remove the code you don't need, and hack away.

-## Live Demo

-* https://breakouts.js13kgames.com/Goodluck/play/
+This comes in handy when optimizing code for size (see below), or when you just need to hardcode something one day before the deadline.

+### Entity Component System

+Goodluck implements the ECS architecture.

+* Game object data is stored in arrays of components, each responsible for a different concern (`LocalTransform2D`, `Render2D`, `Collide2D`, etc.).
+* Entities are indices into these arrays (really, they are just `number`s).
+They also index a special `Signature` array which for each entity stores the bit mask of components currently enabled for it.
+The maximum number of components in Goodluck is 32 because JavaScript defines bitwise operations only for 32-bit integers.
+(Don't worry, that's more than enough for most small games!)
+* Systems are called one by one, and iterate over all entities in the scene and execute logic on the entitie whose signatures match the system's query mask.
+The game data flows in one direction.
+It's stored in component arrays and goes through the systems in a deterministic order.

+The ECS architecture is all about composition over inheritance.
+Components can be added, removed, and re-added dynamically during the entity's lifetime.
+You can mix and match different behaviors without worrying about pulling in too much logic from a superclass.
+As the project grows, the behaviors continue to be well isolated from each other.
+The ease of adding new behaviors to existing entities makes it easy and pleasant to experiment with new gameplay ideas.

+### Few abstractions

+The key insight of Goodluck is that abstractions, generalizations, and parametrization are responsible for a lot of cruft in the code.
+And so, one of the design principles is to write simple, unsurprising code.
+Systems are just functions with a `for` loop which iterates over all entities in the scene.
+The code is not designed for extension in the future.
+The goal is to ship a game rather than build a generic engine.
+This "simple" JavaScript has the benefit of usually being very fast in terms of the execution speed, which can make a difference in performance-sensitive apps, like games.

+### Why not?

+Goodluck and ECS are by no means perfect.
+It's helpful to understand their limitations and challenges they come with.

+#### Why not ECS?

+* One of the challenges with ECS is ordering systems correctly.
+It’s an inherent design problem in ECS and if done wrong, can lead to hard to track bugs.
+* Related to the above, the communication between entities can be hard, confusing, or hard to follow.
+* Coming from the object-oriented paradigm, sometimes it may be mildly annoying that there isn't an `update()` method that can be tweaked.
+Instead, you may need to write a whole new system (OTOH, they're just for loops, so it's not a lot of work), or try to find another solution, in particular for some one-off logic (like the `dispatch()` function mentioned in Step 2 below).

+#### Why not Goodluck?

+* Goodluck has seen usage in js13kGames, Gamedev.js, and even Ludum Dare, but it was mostly always the same people: [@michalbe](https://github.com/michalbe) and myself, [@stasm](https://github.com/stasm).
+There's a chance the barrier to entry for anyone else is high.
+(I'm trying to tear it down with this document!)
+* Goodluck started out as a solution for building 3D games.
+In 2022 I began working on a 2D renderer and a collection of 2D systems.
+I'm sure there are many improvements still waiting to be made!
+* As of August 2022, Goodluck doesn't have any documentation.
+I've been progressively documenting Goodluck's codebase in hope that I'll be able to build an API reference at one point from it.
+There are multiple examples in the Goodluck repo, but they don't explain what they do nor how they do it.
+You're on your own...
+Good luck, and have fun!

 ## The Making Of

-I documented the process of creating this project in hope that it will help you learn about Goodluck's workflow.

 ### Step 0.
 Bootstrap a new project

 <img src="screenshots/step0.png" align=right width=160>